Solar Meshtastic Node

 The casing, battery and solar panels.
 All in a neat little package.

-Overall the costs $58.89 including postage and doesnt include the small things like heat shrink tubing, solder etc.
+Overall the costs were about $55 including postage.
+This doesnt include things I have at home such as heat shrink tubing, solder etc.

 If you waited for specials you could get all of this a LOT cheaper.